byu-cpe/Maeser/sphinx-docs/sysadmin/managing_users.md

 ### View Individual Logs

-To view the contents of a single log file, simply click its file name and it's contents will open in a new page.
+To view the contents of a single log file, simply click its file name to open its contents in a new page.

 The top of the log file contains statistics for the entire conversation thread:
 - **Name:** The name of the user conversing with your chatbot.
 - **User Authentication:** The authenticator and user id of the user, formatted like `authenticator.user_id`
 - **Time:** The time and date the log file was created, or in other words, the time and date the conversation started.
 - **Branch:** The chat branch selected for the conversation.
-This should correspond with one of the branches registered to your app's ChatSessionManager object (in your app's Flask script).
+This should correspond to one of the branches registered to your app's `ChatSessionManager` object (in your app's Flask script).
 - **Total Cost:** The total cost of the conversation thread, accrued from the total tokens used during response generation.
 - **Total Tokens:** The total number of tokens used in the conversation thread by the LLM for response generation.